Edmonton Transit Service: LRT

-ETS operates a 20.5 km light rail system composed of eighteen stations in two lines.
+ETS operates a 37.4 km light rail system composed of 29 stations in three lines.
 The Capital Line runs roughly north–south, between Clareview station in northeast Edmonton and the Century Park station on the south side, with a mix of tunnels and at-grade track.
 Six stations are underground, while the remaining nine are at-grade with surface road crossings.
 The Metro Line shares track with the Capital Line in some sections, and services the central and north-central area of the city.
-The Metro Line is currently being extended to the community of Blatchford.
+The Valley Line, which opened on 4 November 2023, runs from Mill Woods in the southeast to 102 Street and 102 Avenue in the downtown core.
+As of 2021 the Metro Line is being extended to the community of Blatchford, while the Valley Line is being extended west to the community of Lewis Farms.

-ETS operates two different models of light rail vehicles (LRV): The Siemens–Duewag U-2, which started service when the original line opened in 1978, and the Siemens SD-160, which began operation in 2008.
-A third LRV model, the Bombardier/Alstom Flexity Freedom, is currently undergoing testing for operation on the upcoming Valley Line.
+ETS operates three different models of light rail vehicles (LRV): The Siemens–Duewag U2, which started service when the original line opened in 1978; the Siemens SD-160, which began operation in 2008; and the Bombardier/Alstom Flexity Freedom, which is exclusively used on the Valley Line.

 Bus

-A redesigned bus network that affected almost every Edmonton Transit bus route began on April 25, 2021.
-This redesigned bus network was originally scheduled to be implemented on August 30, 2020, but was postponed until April 25, 2021, as a result of the COVID-19 pandemic, to save approximately $3.7 million and defer tax increases for residents.
+A redesigned bus network that affected almost every Edmonton Transit bus route began on 25 April 2021.
+This redesigned bus network was originally scheduled to be implemented on 30 August 2020, but was postponed until 25 April 2021, as a result of the COVID-19 pandemic, to save approximately $3.7 million and defer tax increases for residents.

 The City of Edmonton began completely redesigning its bus route network in 2017, with the aim of making it run more efficiently.
 Two rounds of public consultations were held at various locations around the city, and online surveys collected feedback from riders.
 The public engagements identified that transit riders would rather have to walk further to get to higher frequency routes, opposed to more routes operating less frequently.
 The city released a final draft of the new bus system in 2018, which cut back on routes with low ridership, and increased frequency in high traffic areas.
 After the redesign, all routes were renumbered to make the system easier to navigate.
 New signage and materials was created to assist in wayfinding.
 No change to fares has been announced, but the Manager of ETS has stated that ETS could switch to a distance-based system, where fees are based on how far a rider travels.

+A day service route map is available on the City of Edmonton's website, and a Google My Maps is available.